COVID-19 Update: Returning to Campus

 Will I be required to wear a mask?

-No. At this point, we are not requiring that masks be worn on campus, although they remain highly encouraged.
+At this point, we are not requiring that masks be worn on campus, although they remain highly encouraged.
 We do reserve the right, however, to require them if the situation changes on campus to warrant masks.
-While we will be avoiding conducting large gatherings like those held in past years, there may be high-traffic areas on campus or smaller events where masks may be necessary.
+While we are avoiding conducting large gatherings like those held in past years, there are high-traffic areas (such as the cafeteria) on campus or smaller events where masks may be necessary.

 We have taken the step to purchase 1,000 reusable NT masks for those who wish to take the extra precaution to wear them.
-They will be provided to all students and employees at the start of the year, with extra on hand to be used as needed.
+They have been provided to all students and employees at the start of the year, with plenty of extra on hand to be used as needed.

 Will we be required to practice social-distancing?

 Yes.
 One of the great aspects of being a hands-on technical college is our ability to spread out across campus in the shops and classrooms.
-We will be positioning classroom tables and chairs to allow for social distancing.
+We have positioned classroom tables and chairs to allow for social distancing.
 We also ask students and employees to practice social-distancing when you are in areas where others are present.
+This will help to minimize the number of students and employees who have to quarantine when a case develops.

 What other sanitary practices are being taken?

-We are installing hand sanitizing stations for every building on campus, and in multiple locations within each building.
+We have installed hand sanitizing stations for every building on campus, and in multiple locations within each building.
 Additionally, we are utilizing surface cleaners recommended by the CDC to keep the campus as clean and safe as we can.

 Yes!
-We are doing all of our preparation now for classes to be back in session and students on campus in August!
-We are excited to see students back in the classrooms and labs next semester.
+We are excited to have welcomed back our newest class of Mavericks to campus in late July/early August.
+We are excited to see students and faculty back in the classrooms and labs!

 How can I tour campus during the pandemic?